 - Peptic ulcers: These sores can produce a burning or gnawing discomfort in the upper abdomen.
 They appear on the lining of the stomach or duodenum.

-- H. pylori infection: This is a bacterial infection that can cause gastritis or peptic ulcers and may also lead to stomach burning.
+- H. pylori infection: This bacterial infection can cause gastritis or peptic ulcers and may lead to stomach burning.

 - Medications: Certain pharmaceuticals, including aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs), can irritate the stomach lining and result in heartburn.

-Persistent Stomach burning accompanied by other symptoms like nausea, vomiting, or dark, tarry stools can be critical.
-Consult one of our doctors online now.
+Persistent stomach burning accompanied by other symptoms like nausea, vomiting, or dark, tarry stools can be critical.
+Please consult one of our doctors online now.

 The treatment for upper stomach pain will depend on the underlying cause of the pain.
 However, there are some general steps you can take to relieve upper stomach pain: